acul009/svalin/readme.md

 WIP - this isn't really complete yet.

+Svalin currently has 2 executables:
+- svalin
+  This can run both the server and the agent.
+- svalin_iced
+  This is the client with a GUI written in iced.

+I'm currently working on both a debian package as well as a docker image for the main executable.
+Before I can publish them, I need to finish the shutdown logic and figure out a publishing scheme for my CI.

+> [!Note]
+> While you could run the agent in a docker container, it's obviously not meant to.
+> If you have a specific use case why you'd need to run the agent in a container, please create an issue.

 ### Installing the server

 The server does not yet have an official installation method.
 A Debian package will come soon.